10 Fun Things to Do in San Diego with Kids

 Originally in La Jolla, the New Children’s Museum opened in its current light-filled downtown space in 2008.
 Entering the multi-story, 50,000-square-foot space, it’s immediately evident that a lot of thought and imagination has gone into the museum’s design.
 Off the bat, a room lined entirely with mattresses invites kids to literally jump on the bed.
 Both brilliant and simple, the playful space gets those wiggles out so kids can embark on sculpting with clay or creating with recycled materials in the Innovators Lab with all the more focus.

 A historic mining town in the nearby Cuyamaca Mountains, Julian is an hour’s drive from San Diego and a popular day trip for families.
 With cows grazing on hilltops and roadside stands selling produce and jams, the quaint town is a welcome escape from frenetic city life.
 Stroll Main Street, where old-fashioned stores sell quilts, candles, jewelry and more.
-Kids will enjoy visiting during the fall apple season when several farms offer apple picking and cider-pressing, including Apple Starr and Crosscut Farm & Orchard.
+Kids will enjoy visiting during the fall apple season when several farms offer apple picking and cider pressing, including Crosscut Farm & Orchard.
 Pick up pies at the famed Mom’s Pie House.
 Tired parents can sample beer at Nickel Beer Co. or grab some hard cider to go from Julian Hard Cider.

 The one thing you’ll never hear kids in San Diego saying?
 “We’re bored.”
 It is why this town remains a firm favorite on the family vacation destination list!